hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 .. _bpy.types.SequenceModifier.input_mask_strip:

 Mask
-   The Strip or Mask data-block to use as an input.
+   The Strip or Mask data-block to use.

 .. _bpy.types.SequenceModifier.mask_time: